 Over the past two decades, Colombia has managed a dramatic turnaround in governance and security conditions.
 Fifteen years ago, Colombia was the most violent country in the world, suffering from widespread drug smuggling and criminality.
-Today, with the signing of a peace agreement ending a half century of conflict, security has improved dramatically, and Colombia has become a nation with a dynamic economy and progressive social agenda.
+Today, as the country works to secure a peace deal ending a half century of conflict, security has improved dramatically, and Colombia has become a nation with a dynamic economy and progressive social agenda.

 Many African countries face similar challenges to those of Colombia in the late 1990s—persistent insurgencies fueled by criminal trafficking, limited governance presence, and socio-economic inequality.
 On the occasion of the release of A Great Perhaps?
 Colombia: Conflict and Convergence, the Africa Center for Strategic Studies hosted a discussion that assessed lessons from the Colombian experience relevant for Africa.